-A very full today of visiting some of the most impressive structures I have seem that date from 2nd century to the 12th century today.
-Unfortunately I also ended up with a slight cut on my right foot from having to take off my runners at almost every stop as these are religious locations.
+A very full today visiting some of the most impressive structures I have seen, dating from the 2nd century to the 12th century today.
+Unfortunately I also ended up with a slight cut on my right foot as all visitors are required to remove their footwear, an issue at most Sri Lankan religious sites.

-The Anauradhapura Stupas are the highlight the area having been in active use until the 13th century and semi-active use for a little while afterwards.
-This is the Mecca of Buddhism in Sri Lanka the reason being this is the location that a sapling from the tree that the last Buddha sat under when he become enlighten is in this area.
+The Anauradhapura Stupas I visited have been in active use until the 13th century and semi-active use for a little while afterwards.
+This is the Mecca of Buddhism in Sri Lanka based on being the location of a sapling from the tree that the last Buddha patently sat under when he become enlightened.

-Buddhists all over Sri Lanka come to this place to mediate and made offerings under the alms approach.
-On this Saturday there were a large number of locals attending to provides gift to the monks, the numbers apparently were greater due to upcoming year 12 exams with families and students wanting to ensure they are spiritually centred.
-I watched this overcrowd area as more and more local communities come up with music (usually drums) playing as they marched to the centre.
-It definitely felt like something positive, great and even spiritual was happening.
+Buddhists all over Sri Lanka come to this place to mediate and make offerings.
+On this Saturday there were a large number of locals attending to provide gifts to the monks, the numbers apparently were greater due to upcoming year 12 exams with families and students wanting to ensure they are spiritually centred before their tests.

-There are six major Anauradhapura Stupas each containing something unique I visited (in order);
+There are six major Anauradhapura Stupas in the area, I visited these four (in order);

 While I saw the remaining two Stupas, Ruwanweli and Lankarama I did not walk up to or around them.
 The most magnificent of these Stupas and the one near the enlightenment tree is the Mirisawatiya, a huge white Stupa with a gem at the top that is next to impossible to see the top of when standing near.

 The other stand out is the Petavanarama which is made entirely of bricks and which I first glanced during an earlier museum visit.
 This Stupa was totally covered in trees and grass when it was re-discovered in the 1930s and has slowly be restored.